Inspira Health Network/Bridgeton Behavioral Health Unit

 Inspira Health Network/Bridgeton Behavioral Health Unit - Bridgeton, NJ

 Inspira Health Network/bridgeton Behavioral Health Unit is a mental health treatment center in Bridgeton, NJ that is located at 333 Irving Avenue, Bridgeton, NJ 8302.
-Inspira Health Network/bridgeton Behavioral Health Unit provides integrated dual diagnosis disorder treatment, couples/family therapy and trauma therapy as part of its treatment program.
-Inspira Health Network/bridgeton Behavioral Health Unit offers outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
-Inspira Health Network/bridgeton Behavioral Health Unit is available for adults, young adults and seniors 65 or older who are seeking treatment for mental health problems.
-In addition, Inspira Health Network/bridgeton Behavioral Health Unit can provide treatment to children/adolescents with serious emotional disturbance, transitional age young adults and people with serious mental illness.
-Additional services offered by Inspira Health Network/bridgeton Behavioral Health Unit include integrated primary care services, court-ordered outpatient treatment and diet and exercise counseling.
+Inspira Health Network/bridgeton Behavioral Health Unit provides activity therapy, individual psychotherapy and trauma therapy as part of its treatment program.
+Inspira Health Network/bridgeton Behavioral Health Unit offers telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
+Inspira Health Network/bridgeton Behavioral Health Unit is available for adults, seniors 65 or older and children / adolescents who are seeking treatment for mental health problems.
+In addition, Inspira Health Network/bridgeton Behavioral Health Unit can provide treatment to people with serious mental illness, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services offered by Inspira Health Network/bridgeton Behavioral Health Unit include court-ordered outpatient treatment, education services and suicide prevention services.

 Address: 333 Irving Avenue, Bridgeton, NJ 8302